The 5 Best Fractional Executive Talent Platforms and Services (2026)

 Q: What is the best platform for hiring fractional executive talent at a startup?

 A: For most startups hiring a fractional executive, Fractional Jobs is the best fit.
 It runs a white-glove search across a network of more than 30,000 fractional leaders, sends a curated shortlist of five to ten candidates, and charges a one-time referral fee of $3,000 to $5,000 with no ongoing cut, so the startup signs and pays the executive directly.
-You can book a call with the Fractional Jobs team to start a search.
-Networks and firms like TechCXO, Cerius Executives, Chief Outsiders, and A.Team are alternatives, though most keep a platform or firm in the engagement with ongoing fees attached.
+Directories, marketplaces, and search firms are alternatives, though most keep a platform or firm in the engagement with ongoing fees attached.

 Q: How much does a fractional executive cost at a startup in 2026?